SRP300/Data-analytics-case-study-1/README.md

 3. Open [Python code](Data-analytics-case-study-1/Python_code) in preferred environment

 # Guiding Questions

-What is the relationship between the AI Adoption Rate and the Revenue Increase Due to AI across different industries? which industries have been the most aggressive in adopting AI-generated content over the last few years? which industries is AI causing the most job displacement, and where is it creating successful human-AI collaboration?
+What is the relationship between the AI Adoption Rate and the Revenue Increase Due to AI across different industries?
+Which industries have been the most aggressive in adopting AI-generated content over the last few years?
+Which industries is AI causing the most job displacement, and where is it creating successful human-AI collaboration?
 Is there a positive correlation between adopting AI and increasing revenue or market share?

 # Conclusion